-Dental implants are metal posts that are designed to be placed in the jawbone.
-They require sufficient bone volume for support.
-The implants can undergo Osseointegration process where they form a strong bond with bone tissues.
+Dental implants involve the insertion of metal posts into the jawbone.
+Therefore, it is essential that you have the bone volume needed to properly support your implant.
+The implants undergo an osseointegration process where they form a strong bond with bone tissues.
 This gives the implant higher stability.

-A dental crown that is fixed over the implant through an abutment acts as a replacement to lost tooth.
-Dental implants have proven to be the long-term options for restoring your smile.
-The use of dental implants is known to be one of the biggest achievements in dentistry in the last forty years.
-Most patients have arrived at a conclusion that dental implant is safe, stable, secure and a good replacement for lost tooth.
+A crown that is fixed over the implant through an abutment acts as a replacement for the missing tooth.
+As discovered by our patients in Philadelphia dental implants provide a long-term solution to lost teeth, achieving one of the most significant milestones in dentistry within the last forty years.
+Most patients have arrived at the conclusion that dental implants are safe, stable, secure, and a good replacement for lost teeth.

 Are dental implants safe?